Homemade Orange Ginger Pecan Granola is low in fat and great for a healthy diet.

 You can order bag of Bob’s Red Mill Rolled Hot Cereal from here, or you can grab all your ingredients from a bulk supplier.
 The bag contains rolled oats, wheat, rye, barley, triticale and a little flaxseed, so gather together four cups and you will be good to go.

-After soaking the oats, add them to a Medium Mixing Bowl and toss in the rest of the dry ingredients.
+Add them to a Medium Mixing Bowl and toss in the rest of the dry ingredients.
 Set the dried fruit aside for the moment.
 Give the oats and stuff a good mix.

 Warm the honey and coconut oil on the stove top or in the microwave.

 Spread the mixture on a 1/2 Cookie Sheet as flat as possible.
+Use a spray bottle and light give the whole tray a mist of water.

 When the tray comes out of the oven, add the dates and push them into the granola and then leave it be until it cools, so that you will have some chunks in the Homemade Orange Ginger Pecan Granola.